Skip to main content

 INVO Practicum

-The INVO Practicum is an unpaid eight-month internship program (October through May) open to all Northwestern graduate students and senior scientists who are interested in learning about the university technology transfer process.
-For the first time, rising Northwestern seniors who exhibit either technical and/or business acumen relevant to the Practicum may also be considered.
+The INVO Practicum is an unpaid eight-month internship program (October through May) open to all Northwestern graduate students and postdocs who are interested in learning about the university technology transfer process.
 The interns are exposed to vast areas of innovation and gain hands-on experience in evaluating technologies for patentability, marketability and commercialization readiness.
-They are expected to manage the analysis of multiple technologies that fall in and outside of their wheelhouse and to communicate their findings with INVO staff and faculty inventors.
+They are expected to manage the analysis of multiple technologies that fall in and outside of their area of study and to communicate their findings with INVO staff and faculty inventors.

 Program Requirements

-This program requires attendance at training sessions and a commitment of 8-10 hours per week over an eight-month period.
+This program requires in-person attendance at training sessions and a commitment of 8-10 hours per week at INVO over an eight-month period.
 The interns will gain hands-on experience in evaluating technologies for patentability and marketability as well as be expected to effectively communicate their findings with INVO staff.

 Desired Qualifications